 We also offer a BSc Physiotherapy for students without a previous degree.

-The application window for entry to the January 2017 programme will open on 11 January 2016 and will close on 13 March 2016.
+The application window for entry to the January 2018 programme will open at 1pm on 9 January 2017 and will close at 1pm on 13 March 2017.

 Applicants who meet our entry criteria will be invited for interview.
 We intend to hold interviews on the following dates in Southampton: